Maths Curriculum at Worthington Primary School

 The only way to learn Mathematics is by doing Mathematics

 At Worthington Primary school, we recognise that children need to be confident and fluent across each yearly objective.
-To ensure consistent coverage, teachers follow the Power Maths scheme of learning to support their planning.
+To ensure consistent coverage, teachers follow the Whiterose Maths scheme of learning to support their planning.
 Teachers are also developing their understanding of mastery.

 Our curriculum builds on the concrete, pictorial, abstract approach.
 By using all three, the children can explore and demonstrate their mathematical learning.
 Together, these elements help to cement knowledge so children truly understand what they have learnt.